Cabalum Western College: Ideals

 Cabalum Western College is an academic institution that had encountered significant transition since its humble beginning and the college continues to exist embodying the three ideals: scholarship, character, and service.

 Present times

 Cabalum Western College is located exactly at the heart of the city, along the Dr. Fermin Caram Sr., Avenue in Iloilo City.
 It has a total land area of 1,812sq. m., with three buildings, 31 classrooms, and air-conditioned laboratories with tools and equipment needed by the students.
-Another room was under renovation for the opening of new course, Bachelor of Science in Hotel and Restaurant Management this school year.
+Another room was under renovation for the opening of new course, Bachelor of Science in Hotel and Restaurant Management in 2006.

 On October 2–5, 2006, the Cabalum Western College celebrated its 61st Foundation Day with the theme "The Founder's Legacy."
 The week of activities was dedicated to Dr. Jose Cabalum Sr., who died on August 18, 2006.
-It showcased talents, creativity and intelligence of the students and their teachers.
+It showcased the talents, creativity, and intelligence of the students and their teachers.